mojaloop/iacv2-docs/README.md

 First of all get the tty of the running container using the below command

-## Prerequisites
+## Prerequisites for creating control center

-AWS account credentials should be configured in order to run the terragrunt scripts and create aws resources.
+AWS account credentials should be configured to run the terragrunt scripts and create aws resources.

 A route 53 registered domain to use in the configurations.

-## Further steps
+## Steps to create control center

-        docker run -it -v ~/.aws:/root/.aws ghcr.io/mojaloop/control-center-util:0.9.5 /bin/bash
+        docker run -it -v ~/.aws:/root/.aws ghcr.io/mojaloop/control-center-util:0.10.1 /bin/bash

 Change directory to iac-run-dir